13 Ridiculous Reasons People Sued Fast-Food Chains

 Prices may vary

-One of the most recent eyebrow-raising fast-food lawsuits targeted Taco Bell and their parent company, Yum!
+One fast-food lawsuit targeted Taco Bell and their parent company, Yum!
 Brands.
 In September 2019, a New Jersey couple filed a lawsuit, alleging that they purchased two of Taco Bell’s “$5 Chalupa Craving Boxes” and were charged more than five dollars for each.
 The total for the two boxes was $12.18, before tax, to be exact.
 The couple was not happy about what they saw as false advertising.
 They requested compensation for “the time wasted driving to Taco Bell [and] the gasoline expended to drive their vehicle to the subject Taco Bell,” arguing that it was the $5 price point, advertised in a Taco Bell commercial, that “induced” them to make the trip.
 The case went to federal court in October, with Taco Bell spokespeople arguing that the commercial they saw contained a “prices may vary” disclaimer.
 Here’s the surprising reason Taco Bell got its name.

 Ice ice baby